 [Following the introduction below by Nader Hashemi and Danny Postel, we are posting excerpts from a dialogue between Akbar Ganji and Charles Taylor.
 The interview took place over two days in April of 2007, at Northwestern University.
 It was translated by Ahmad Sadri, transcribed by Morteza Dehghani and will appear at the end of a Persian translation of Taylor’s Varieties of Religion Today: William James Revisited, for which Taylor has written a new foreword for his Iranian readers.
 Readers can download the full English transcript of the dialogue here.
-For more background on Akbar Ganji see his website.—ed.]
+For more background on Akbar Ganji see here.—ed.]

 Akbar Ganji is Iran’s preeminent political dissident.
 A heroic figure to the democratic movement in Iran, he has been likened to Gandhi and Mandela.
 The London-based human rights organization, Article 19, has described Ganji as the “Iranian Vaclav Havel.”
 He has been the recipient of over a dozen human rights, press freedom and pro-democracy awards.